CDDR1/CDDR1/README.md

 # Hi there, I'm Carlos 👋 💻

 - I'm an aspiring Software Engineer living on Long Island, NY 📚🗽
-- Currently developing apps with React.js and Express.js
+- Currently developing apps with React and Express
 - My goals for 2023 are to learn TypeScript, Redux, GraphQL and Next.js 🚀 🎆
 - I'm also interested in Web3 and Blockchain technologies ⬛ ⛓